Business Acquisition Financing In Canada

 Businesses with significant assets are candidates for cash flow loans when the company can demonstrate the ability to service debt and cover other fixed charges in the business.

-Valuation becomes very important in acquisition financing under cash flow loan solutions.
-The ability of the business to demonstrate management of assets and cash is key - in some cases, the current owner's transition arrangement will be viewed as positive by the business lender during the transition to new ownership.
+The ability of the business to demonstrate management of assets and cash is key.
+In some cases, the business lender will view the current owner's transition arrangement as positive during the transition to new ownership.

 ASSET-BACKED LOANS / THE LEVERAGED BUYOUT VIA LEVERAGED ACQUISITION FINANCE

-When a company can't demonstrate cash flows as the best option to fund a business purchase buyers can focus on the business's specific assets.
-One term for this financing is ' ABL ' - Asset-based lending!
+When a company can't demonstrate cash flows as the best option to fund a business purchase, buyers can focus on the business's specific assets.
+One term for this financing is ' ABL '—asset-based lending!

-If there is one key benefit of asset-backed financing it is that there is no major reliance on covenants and ratios often imposed by banks - This flexibility might come at higher interest rates but provides valuable funding options for the business.
-Naturally not all businesses can maintain steady cash flows and the levels of cash required by a traditional bank lender.
+This flexibility might come at higher interest rates but provides valuable funding options for the business.
+Naturally, not all businesses can maintain steady cash flows and the cash levels required by a traditional bank lender.

 THE BRIDGE LOAN SOLUTION

-Short-term bridge loans can often provide a faster financing solution until a proper long-term capital structure can be put in place.
-These short terms loans are often asset based in nature and provide a road back to traditional financing when time and circumstances allow.
+Short-term bridge loans can often provide a faster financing solution until a proper long-term capital structure is established.

 THE BUSINESS ACQUISITION PROCESS IN CANADA

-The process of buying a business in Canada and doing the proper level of due diligence can be time-consuming without the assistance you might obtain from a Canadian Business Financing Advisor.
+Buying a business in Canada and doing the proper level of due diligence can be time-consuming without the assistance you might obtain from a Canadian Business Financing Advisor.

 HOW TO VALUE YOUR BUSINESS PURCHASE - SOME VALUATION METHODS TO CONSIDER

-In many cases, the buyer can look got similar companies in the industry and what it might cost to start relative to a required investment in r&d, sales efforts in building a customer base, and the borrowing costs around the purchase of assets, hiring of staff, etc,
+In many cases, the buyer can look at similar companies in the industry and what it might cost to start relative to a required investment in r&d, sales efforts in building a customer base, and the borrowing costs around the purchase of assets, hiring of staff, etc,

 THE DUE DILIGENCE PROCESS